rolandotr/db_comparison/README.md

 DB protocols make it a great tool for distance bounding protocols designers.
 More information can be obtained from our paper [1].

-[1] G. Avoine and R. Trujillo-Rasua. not yet published.
+[1] Comparing distance bounding protocols: A critical mission supported by decision theory.
+G. Avoine, S. Mauw and R. Trujillo-Rasua.
+Computer Communications, 67:92–102, 2015

 Contact address:
 Rolando Trujillo Rasua